evavra/pyffit/README.md

 I would recommend using [Conda](https://conda.io/projects/conda/en/latest/index.html) to create a new Python environment to install and manage these packages.

-## How to run the codes?
-It's very easy!
+## A. How to run the inversion with single rectangular dislocation

 1. Create a 'result' directory where all the results will be stored.
 2. Go to setup.py (should be at the same level as your mcmc.py and result directory) to configure the input data path, prior limits, steps, number of walkers, path to the output directory ('result'), etc.
 3. Run the mcmc.py for the inversion.
-4. Run the forward.py for the forward modeling products of your best-fitting parameters.
+4. optional: Run the forward.py for the forward modeling products of your best-fitting parameters.

-## Example A: Bayesian inversion for single rectangular dislocation.
+## Example: Bayesian inversion for single rectangular dislocation.
 In circumstances where information regarding the geometry and/or orientation of a fault producing a large earthquake are are poorly known it may be useful to perform an inversion for a simplified fault model consisting of a single rectangular (i.e. ``Okada'') dislocation, where the position, dimension, orientation, and slip are simultaneously estimated.
 In this particular example, I have implemented this procedure using a Markov Chain Monte Carlo (MCMC) algorithm, which allows for uncertainty quantification on the estimated fault parameters.
 This simplified inversion and resulting parameter estimates may be used as inputs and/or constaints to deriving a more complex finite-fault model to analyze the event's slip distribution.

 To demonstrate the inversion, I have created a synthetic example for the case of a (very simple) $M_w$ 7.3 earthquake along the San Jacinto fault system in Southern California.
 I use a single rectangular disclotion with 3 m of dextral slip to generate surface displacements, which are then projected into the line-of-sight direction (LOS) for Sentinel-1's descending track 173 over the Salton Trough.
 To generate semi-realistic noise, I introduce observed radar decorrelation from real Sentinel-1 observations (Vavra et al., 2024), simulated rupture decorrelation along the fault trace, and spatially correlated noise to simulate troposphere delays (Emardson et al., 2003) the synthetic LOS data.
 The noisy data are then down-sampeld using a quadtree algorithm (Jonsson, 2002; Simons, 2002) in order to reduce the computational cost of the inversion.
 In this example, two realizations of synthetic data (same fault displacements, different troposphere noise) are used since multiple InSAR datasets are often available for inverting.
 The data are then inverted for a single-patch fault model where the origin coordinates `x` and `y`, fault `strike`, fault `dip`, along-strike length `l`, along-dip width `w`, and `strike_slip` and `dip_slip` amplitudes are estimated.